Kitchen Table Colloquies

 A report on a sort of pre-planning conference intended to cement if not create communities of interest who together might improve prospects for all creatures living in the basin of central Illinois’s Sangamon River, from mushrooms to millionaires.
-The raised consciousness and facilitated feedback that was the hoped-for end of the process begun on this day never happened, sadly.
-It remains true, as one participant said, that few people who live in the Sangamon basin even know they live in the Sangamon basin, and it’s hard to get folks to car about a place they’re never heard of.
+The raised consciousness and facilitated feedback that was the hoped-for end of the process begun on this day never happened.
+It remains sadly true, as one participant said, that few people who live in the Sangamon basin even know they live in the Sangamon basin, and it’s hard to get folks to care about a place they’re never heard of.

 I had taken my preferred place near a rear exit at Sangamon State University's Brookens Auditorium, a seat strategically situated for the beating of speedy but graceful retreats.
 One learns to anticipate the floods of boredom that so often engulf participants at such meetings and take steps; in any hall, after all, the rear seats occupy the highest ground.

-There is no real Sangamon River community, only a collection of civil, economic and historical communities which intersect the river basin.
-This absence of a shared set of identifications and assumptions, of a shared fate, will be vital to the project.
+There is no real Sangamon River community, only a collection of civil, economic, and historical communities which overlap the river basin.
+This absence of a shared set of identifications and assumptions, of a shared fate will be vital to the project.
 Missing it in nature, the project staff will have to help create it.

 The language, Venus-like, offered deceptively smooth surfaces.
-At one of the morning sessions someone had warned against the trap of pushing SSU's values as "standard," and the fact was that the project was in its most basic sense at odds with much of the region's people to whom the concept of the river basin as an ecological entity was alien, who have organized their world in terms of interstates and county lines.
+At one of the morning sessions someone had warned against the trap of pushing SSU's values as "standard," and the fact was that the project was in its most basic sense at odds with much of the region's people who have organized their world in terms of interstates and county lines; to them, the concept of the river basin as an ecological entity was alien.
 One of the planners told a reporter that citizens would have to undergo "intellectual conditioning" before they can first appreciate and then subvert the forces conquering the valley.
 How much was made clear by Brad Taylor, the ex-director of the Sangamon County planning commission, who pointed out that most people in the study area don't even know they're in the Sangamon River basin.